+Level: Intermediate

+Prerequisite: FOD1010: Food Basics

-Description: Students learn to create healthy, wholesome vegetarian diets by preparing suitable
+Description: Students learn to create healthy, wholesome vegetarian diets by preparing suitable foods in a variety of ways.

 Parameters: Access to a personal or commercial food preparation facility.

+Outcomes: The student will:

 1. describe the rationales for various vegetarian eating patterns